 Learning Objectives

-• Discuss patient care considerations of specific ECG findings including prolonged QT, HCM, WPW, and more.
+• Discuss patient care considerations of specific ECG findings including electrolyte imbalances, Takotsubo Cardiomyopathy, QT prolongation, ventricular hypertrophy, atrial enlargement and bundle branch blocks.

 2020